maythaswang/N-body-simulator/README.md

 - Further optimization on the particle interaction calculations (use oct-tree, FMM...)
 - More effects?
 - Save-Load system

+### Known Issues
+- If you set the force or mass to some crazy stuffs and you start to see some void ball in the middle of your screen, fear not for the stuffs is actually flying off the camera limit... 😂

 ----------
 ## References